devoncarew/papyrus.dart/README.md

 ### Download and Run

-Download a Dart snapshot of the command-line tool [here](https://drone.io/github.com/devoncarew/papyrus.dart/files/dist/papyrus.snap).
+You can download a Dart snapshot of the command-line tool [here](https://drone.io/github.com/devoncarew/papyrus.dart/files/dist/papyrus.snap).

 The tool can then be invoked like a normal Dart script (`dart papyrus.snap`).
 Usage:

-    usage: dart papyrus <options> path/to/library1 path/to/library2
+    usage: dart papyrus.snap <options> path/to/library1 path/to/library2

     where <options> is one or more of:
-        --exclude    a comma-separated list of library names to ignore -h, --help       show command help
+        --out        the output directory (defaults to "out") --include    a comma-separated list of library names to include --exclude    a comma-separated list of library names to ignore -h, --help       show command help
-        --include    a comma-separated list of library names to include --out        the output directory
-                     (defaults to "out")